buildah-add

 Users can specify a series of Unix shell glob patterns in an ignore file to identify files/directories to exclude.

 Buildah supports a special wildcard string ** which matches any number of directories (including zero).
-For example, */.go will exclude all files that end
+For example, */.go will exclude all files that end with .go that are found in

 Example .containerignore/.dockerignore file: